-The following Corporate Crime practice note Produced in partnership with Hannah Thomas of 2 Hare Court and David McNeill of 5 St Andrew's Hill provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Hannah Thomas of 2 Hare Court and David McNeill of 5 St Andrew's Hill provides comprehensive and up to date legal information covering:

 The Criminal Procedure and Investigations Act 1996 (CPIA 1996) sets out the disclosure duties of both the prosecution and the defendant in criminal proceedings.
-For information on prosecution disclosure obligations in the Crown Court, see Practice Note: The service of prosecution evidence and Obtaining disclosure of unused evidence.
+For information on prosecution disclosure obligations in the Crown Court, see Practice Notes: The service of prosecution evidence and Obtaining disclosure of unused evidence.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Defects liability period and rectification of defectsIt is common in construction projects for defects to manifest or appear in the works.
 Most construction contracts require the contractor to return to site to rectify (also known as ‘make good’) defects which arise or are discovered during a